zjjkee/COMP556_Project2/README.md

 make clean
 ```

-Check the process and Memory usage percentage on CLEAR:
+Check the process and Memory usage  on CLEAR:
 ```
 ps aux | grep recvfile
 ```

-Check the process and Memory usage percentage on emulator machine:
+Check the process and Memory usage  on emulator machine:
 ```
 ps aux | grep sendfile
 ```